micheles/micheles.github.io/_posts/2018-02-16-canada-hazard.md

 title: Running extra-large PSHA calculations (Canada 2015)
 ---

-In recent years the engine has become so good that it is able to run almost any calculation without tweaking; this is why I have not updated this blog for several months.
+Recent versionf of the engine are so good that we can normally run almost any calculation without tweaking; this is why I have not updated this blog for several months.
 But now I have found a calculation large enough to make for an interesting blog post: the